That-Dev-Girl-Sites/jhalabi.com/_posts/2013-02-01-february-photo-a-day-day-1.md

 ---
 layout: post
-title: "February Photo a Day #1"
+title: "February photo a day #1"
 date: "2013-02-01"
+redirect_from: "/blog/february-photo-a-day-day-1"
 categories:
   - life
+hide_excerpt: "true"
 ---

 I decided to try something different with my blog _(or... do something with my blog)._ I found a blog post about a [photo-a-day challenge for February](https://fatmumslim.com.au/category/photo-a-day-2/) and decided to give it a shot.
 OK, I am a day late starting this, but here it goes.